EXCLUSIVE-FTX's former top lawyer aided U.S. authorities in Bankman-Fried case

 Friedberg's cooperation has not been previously reported.
 He has not been charged and has not been told he is under criminal investigation, the source said.
 Instead, he expects to be called as a government witness in Bankman-Fried's October trial, the person said.

-Friedberg's lawyer, Telemachus Kasulis, the FBI and FTX did not respond to requests for comment on his cooperation.
-The SEC, the Department of Justice and Bankman-Fried's spokesman declined to comment.
+Friedberg's lawyer, Telemachus Kasulis, and FTX did not respond to requests for comment on his cooperation.
+The SEC, the Department of Justice, the FBI, and Bankman-Fried's spokesman declined to comment.

+Bankman-Fried is accused of diverting billions of dollars in FTX client funds to Alameda to bankroll venture investments, luxury real estate purchases, and political donations.
+On Tuesday, he pleaded not guilty in Manhattan federal court.

 Manhattan U.S. Attorney Damian Williams, who is leading the criminal case against now bankrupt FTX, said last month: "If you participated in misconduct at FTX or Alameda, now is the time to get ahead of it."